 If IBIS/APIS becomes unavailable at an individual air POE, inspectors must query all arriving passengers in NAILS.
-Directors, Field Operations (or Port Directors) should received, officers conducting inspections must confirm that each passenger's APIS data is complete and accurate.
+Directors, Field Operations (or Port Directors) should

+Regardless of the manner in which the APIS information is received, officers conducting inspections must confirm that each passenger's APIS data is complete and accurate.
 If the data is not complete and accurate, the data must be modified and queried through the available systems.